 Other grass areas provide nesting sites for numerous skylarks;.
 Our grassland is also used by Kestrel, Marsh Harrier and our resident Barn and Tawny Owls for hunting.
 Wild flowers thrive attracting many insects including butterflies.
 Red Deer, Muntjac and Stoat are also regularly seen.

 In 2018 it was noticed that a large population of Bee Orchids had appeared near the old lake.
-These have come in on the wind with no assistance form us!
+These have come in on the wind with no assistance form us and continued to flower again in 2019!

-This year the Wheatear Meadow area has had to be re-sown as it was infested with Ragwort which is poisonous to cattle and other animals.
+The Wheatear Meadow area had to be re-sown as it was infested with Ragwort which is poisonous to cattle and other animals, but the grass re-established well.
+In 2019 we grew our own vegetables and sold the surplus in aid of Macmillan Cancer Support.

 All around the site you will find recycled and reclaimed materials; our exterior noticeboard started life as a flat screen TV.